-Not Applicable to the Associate Degree Prerequisite: RESP 101, RESP 105
+Not Applicable to the Associate Degree Prerequisites: RESP 101, RESP 105 Lecture: Minimum 30 hours per semester

 Preparation for and review of the National Board for Respiratory Care (NBRC) Detailed Content Outline for the Entry Level CRT Examination.
 Discussion of examination structure, content, examination site requirements, and review of sample NBRC test questions for remediation.
 Self-evaluation practice examinations.
 (If a first-year candidate for the Certificate of Completion in the Certified Respiratory Therapist [CRT] Program does not successfully complete the mandatory end-of-the year secured self-assessment examination, successful completion of this course will be required to secure the Certificate.)
-This course is Credit/No Credit only.
+Offered for Credit or No Credit only.
 This course may be taken four times.

-927X4 ADVANCED PRACTITIONER EXAMINATIONS: REVIEW AND SEMINAR 3 UNITS rerequisite: KESF 201, KESF 200
+927X4 ADVANCED PRACTITIONER EXAMINATIONS: REVIEW AND SEMINAR 3 UNITS